jradxl/podman-4-ubuntu/README.md

-# Podman 4 Ubuntu
+# Podman For Ubuntu

-## Scripts to install latest version of Podman v4 on Ubuntu Jammy or Mantic
+## Scripts to install latest version of Podman v5 on Ubuntu

-The installation of Podman v4 on Ubuntu is awkward...
+The installation of Podman v5 on Ubuntu is simple once you've tried it!!

-This script installs already built binaries of helper programs if available and builds PODMAN from source.\
+This script installs already built binaries of some helper programs if available and builds PODMAN from source.\
+CONMON has to be built to get the systemd and journald support.\

 Only for AMD64

 On Ubuntu Jammy the version in the archive is v3, on Lunar and Mantic it is 4.3\
+On Ubuntu Noble it is 4.9.3 \
-At time of updating the project PODMON is 4.8
+At time of updating the project PODMON is 5.5.0\

-Only Podman ROOTLESS is supported here.\
+BOTH Podman ROOTFULL and  ROOTLESS is supported.\
-I can't get PODMAN to work as root using the install from this script.\
+I have found it's better to install all binaries and config files as SUDO/ROOT.\

-To avoid confusions, ensure PODMAN and all helper binaries are remove from root, i.e `apt purge` etc
+To avoid confusions, ensure PODMAN and all helper binaries from Ubuntu Packages are remove from root, i.e `apt purge` etc\

 ###  NOTES
 * `storage.conf` does not appear to be necessary, as `podman system reset` offers to remove it.